 Shipping is one of the less glamorous aspects of the e-commerce world.
-It’s expensive and getting more expensive all the time (notably this year from shipping cost increases from FedEx and UPS).
+It’s expensive and getting more expensive (notably this year from shipping cost increases from FedEx and UPS).
 All of these changes and cost increases are happening while customers expect shipping to be extremely cheap and even free in many cases.
-Anywhere you can cut costs on shipping should be fully taken advantage of, and there’s a few ways that you may not have heard about.
+Anywhere you can cut costs on shipping should be fully taken advantage of, and there are a few ways that you may not have heard about.

-I’ve gathered some “shipping hacks” to do just that.
-It’s a mixture of free services, free products, tricks, and discounts for lowering the overall costs of your entire shipping process.
+We’ve gathered some “shipping hacks” to do just that consisting of a mixture of free services, free products, tricks, and discounts for lowering the overall cost of your entire shipping process.

-Make Your Money Spent on Shipping Work For You
+Make Money Spent on Shipping Work for You

 1. Make money every time you ship – Savings amount: Varies

-So if you’re not using a credit card with some sort of reward system and you run an e-commerce business, get one soon!
+If you’re not currently using a credit card with some kind of reward system and you run an e-commerce business- get one soon!
 You can even use a card with a smaller limit since shipping software allows for automatic refills.

-To get started finding a suitable frequent flyer credit card to start getting points, check Nerd Wallet’s post on the best airline credit cards for 2015, they go into a lot of detail.
+To get started finding a suitable frequent flyer or reward credit card to start earning points, check Nerd Wallet’s post on the best credit cards, they go into a lot of detail.

 Free Shipping Supplies

-UPS, FedEx, and USPS all offer their customers free shipping supplies which they will deliver straight to your desired address for free.
-This is mostly branded supplies like boxes, label pouches, customs forms and the like.
-However, UPS and FedEx also send free generic shipping labels that work for printing labels on any shipping carrier, effectively giving you free shipping labels for all major carriers.
+UPS, FedEx, and USPS all offer their customers free shipping supplies delivered straight to your desired address for free.
+This includes mostly branded supplies like boxes, label pouches, customs forms and the like.
+However, UPS and FedEx also send free generic shipping labels that will work for printing labels on any shipping carrier, effectively giving you free shipping labels for all major carriers.

 2. Order free shipping supplies from UPS – Savings amount: Varies

-UPS will send its customers with a My UPS ID free shipping supplies including boxes, pouches, forms, tags, and blank labels.
+UPS will send customers with a My UPS ID or a UPS Account free shipping supplies including boxes, pouches, forms, tags, and blank labels.

-- Your own My UPS account (most e-commerce sellers should have an account already, if not go to UPS.com and create an account there)
+- A My UPS account (most e-commerce sellers should have an account already, if not go to UPS.com and create an account there)

 - Generic thermal shipping labels